Who receives this service?

 - The specialist support follows specific steps.

-Gwynedd and Anglesey ALN&I Service has a Qualified Habilitation Specialist (QHS).
+For specific individuals, Gwynedd and Anglesey ALN&I Service commissions the input of a Qualified Habilitation Specialist (QHS).
 The leaflet explains the following:

 What is ‘Habilitation?